samstav/simpl/README.md

 Once up, you can issue curl commands (or point your browser at it if you started the server --with-ui) to use checkmate.

 To execute deployments, checkmate uses a message queue.
-You need to have celery running with the checkmate tasks loaded:
+You need to have celery running with the checkmate tasks loaded.
+You can run it in the server process using `--worker` as mentioned above or run it separately:

     $ bin/checkmate-queue START